loopbackio/loopback-next/docs/site/Repository-generator.md

-- **Please select the datasource.** _(name)_ If the name of the datasource had been supplied from the command line, the prompt is skipped, otherwise it will present you, the list of available datasources to select one.
+- **Please select the datasource.** _(name)_ If the name of the datasource had been supplied from the command line, the prompt is skipped, otherwise it will present you the list of available datasources to select one.
 It will use this datasource to check what kind of repository it will generate.

-- **Select the model(s) you want to generate a repository.** _(model)_ If the name of the model had been supplied from the command line with `--model` option and it is a valid model, the the prompt is skipped, otherwise it will present the error `Error: No models found` in the console.
+- **Select the model(s) you want to generate a repository.** _(model)_ If the name of the model had been supplied from the command line with `--model` option and it is a valid model, then the prompt is skipped, otherwise it will present the error `Error: No models found` in the console.

   If no `--model` is supplied, then the it will present you with a valid list of